The Advisory Board supports the Committee in running the Carceral Geography Working Group, and expanding our network and activities.

 Anaïs Tschanz

-Anaïs Tschanz is a PhD in criminology and a researcher at the French National Correctional Administration Academy (ENAP).
+Anaïs Tschanz is a PhD scholar in criminology and a researcher at the French National Correctional Administration Academy (ENAP).
 Her research interests focus on probation practices, carceral spaces and prison technologies.
 In her role, she has the opportunity to raise awareness among future prison staff about the dynamics and effects of their work environment through teaching and research.

 Deena Varner